 What frame size do I need for my bike?

 Arguably the most essential consideration, whenever you’re buying any new bike, is simply the fit.
-If the bike is too big or too small for your frame, then chances are you’ll never get comfortable riding it and will soon have to purchase a different two-wheeler.
+If the bike is too big or too small for your frame, then chances are you’ll never get comfortable riding it.
+You lose all the fun in biking and will soon have to purchase a different two-wheeler.

-Even if you’re getting the mountain bike for a teenager, it is not advisable to buy one he/she can grow into because the rider will be at higher risk for accidents during the period in which the vehicle remains ill-fitting.
+Even if you’re getting the bike for a teenager, it is not advisable to buy one he/she can grow into because the rider will be at higher risk for accidents during the period in which the vehicle remains ill-fitting.

 What type of mountain bike do I need?